traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 **Transportation type:** Which transportation types to consider.

-**Departure/Arrival time (UTC):** The departure or arrival time.
+**Departure/Arrival time:** The departure or arrival time.
 Searches are time dependent, as depending on the date/time, public transport or traffic condition may be different.

+**Time zone:** Define the time zone of the departure/arrival time.

 **Travel time (in minutes):** The total duration from arrival to destination.